-City records are available and keyword searchable in the City's Online Records Database (and we are willing to help you with your search if you have any difficulties; send an email to the Records Manager).
+City records are available and keyword searchable in the City's Online Records Database (and we are willing to help you with your search if you have any difficulties; send an email to the Records Administrator).
 Types of records that are accessible to you online include:

 - Agendas of more than 7,000 meetings of City Council and City boards and commissions (1958-current)

 - More than 4,000 news articles, newsletters and press releases about the City of Durango (1963-current; this is the best way to search for Durango Herald articles about the City)